Lady Gaga & Bradley Cooper Dating Rumors Surge After Incriminating Photo Surfaces, Per ‘Daily Mail’

 According to The Daily Mail, Lady Gaga and Bradley Cooper have maintained that they are good friends following the close bond their forged while filming A Star is Born.
 However, one online fan account claims they’ve found a photo that could prove the pair are more than just friends.

 The outlet reports that a photograph of Gaga and Cooper resurfaced this week where the pair posed together at the L.A. premiere of A Star is Born back in September.
-In the snapshot Gaga is seen sporing dramatic bright red lips, and her co-star seems to have the red lipstick smeared on his face and lips.
-Earlier during the event the lipstick mark was not present on Bradley’s face.
+In the snapshot Gaga is seen sporting dramatic bright red lips, and her co-star seems to have the red lipstick smeared on his face and lips.
+Earlier during the event, the lipstick mark was not present on Bradley’s face.

 Of course there is no proof that the lipstick came from Gaga, or that there wasn’t an awkward moment when the singer went to kiss Cooper on the cheek, but got his lip and chin area.